An improved central limit theorem for the empirical sliced Wasserstein distance: Changing the centering constant

 Moreover, if the assumptions of the two-sample setting are also verified, then

 \end{corollary}

-\begin{remark} Although Theorems \ref{teor:CLT} and \ref{teor:bias_improved_csorgo_sliced} rely on different assumptions, certain aspects are closely related.
-In particular, under the assumptions of Theorem \ref{teor:CLT}, $P$ is absolutely continuous with negligible boundary and $\operatorname{int}(\supp P)$ is connected.
-Then, if we further assume that the density of $P$ is continuous and positive in $\operatorname{int}(\supp P)$, it follows that $f_\theta(F_\theta^{-1}(t))$ is positive and continuous in $(0,1)$ for every $\theta\in\mathbb S^{d-1}$.\\ \end{remark}

-Theorem \ref{teor:bias_improved_csorgo_sliced} and Corollary \ref{coro:CLT} refine and extend existing results in the literature.
-Specifically, Proposition 2.3 in \cite{delBarrio2019CLTfairness} addresses the same problem in the case $d=1$.
-Given $P,Q\in\mathcal P(\mathbb R)$, the assumptions required in \cite{delBarrio2019CLTfairness} involve twice differentiability of the distribution function $F$ of $P$,

-additional moment assumptions and some technical conditions, which are slightly weaker than $\operatorname{J}_p(P)<\infty$.
-Moreover, Proposition 2.3 in \cite{delBarrio2019CLTfairness} is valid only for $p\geq 2$.
-First, note that our approach is valid for every $p>1$.
-In addition, we do not require the existence of second derivatives or the validity of \eqref{eq:assumption_second_derivative}.
-Instead, we impose monotonicity of $f$ in the tails.
-Finally, Theorem \ref{teor:bias_improved_csorgo_sliced} assumes that there exists $\alpha > 1$ such that $\operatorname{J}_\alpha(P)<\infty$, and that $P,Q$ have finite moments of an order that increases as $\alpha$ decreases towards one.
-Again, this is weaker than $\operatorname{J}_p(P)<\infty$.
-For example, if $P$ and $Q$ are Gaussian, we know that $\operatorname{J}_\alpha(P)<\infty$ if and only if $\alpha<2$, and both $P,Q$ have finite moments of every order.
-In fact, if $P$ is Gaussian, it is easy to see that $\operatorname{J}_\alpha(P)= \operatorname{J}_\alpha(N(0,1))$.
-Therefore, Theorem \ref{teor:bias_improved_csorgo_sliced} ensures \eqref{eq:bias_conv_0} for every $p>1$ and every pair of one-dimensional Gaussian distributions $P$ and $Q$, which was only proven in \cite{delBarrio2019CLTfairness} for $p\geq 2$.

-The same conclusion extends to multivariate Gaussian distributions, which emphasizes the novelty of our results, since it is the first central limit theorem for $\sw_p^p$, $p>1$, which applies to measures without compact support.
-Furthermore, in \cite{Manole2022minimax}, the authors conjectured that a central limit theorem of the form \eqref{eq:CLT_sliced_one_sample} would hold under the assumption $\operatorname{SJ}_{p}(P) < \infty$.
-In contrast, Corollary \ref{coro:CLT} shows that this is not necessary.
-It suffices to assume $\operatorname{SJ}_\alpha(P) < \infty$ for some $\alpha > 1$, provided that $P$ and $Q$ have enough finite moments.
+\Cref{coro:CLT} extends and refines existing results.
+It requires the existence of $\alpha > 1$ such that $\operatorname{SJ}_\alpha(P) < \infty$ and sufficiently many finite moments for both $P$ and $Q$.
+For instance, if $P$ is a multivariate Gaussian distribution, then all moments are finite, and $\operatorname{SJ}_\alpha(P) < \infty$ if and only if $\alpha < 2$.
+Due to the trade-off between $\alpha$ and $\beta$, it follows that \eqref{eq:CLT_sliced_one_sample} and \eqref{eq:CLT_sliced_two_sample} hold for all $p > 1$ when $P,Q$ are multivariate Gaussian distributions, which was only known for the one-dimensional case and $p \geq 2$ \cite{delBarrio2019CLTfairness}.
+This also highlights the novelty of \Cref{coro:CLT}, which provides the first central limit theorem for $\sw_p^p$, $p > 1$, valid for measures without compact support and encompassing the fundamental Gaussian case.
+Moreover, while \cite{Manole2022minimax} conjectured that a CLT of the form \eqref{eq:CLT_sliced_one_sample} would require $\operatorname{SJ}_p(P) < \infty$, Corollary~\ref{coro:CLT} shows that it suffices to assume $\operatorname{SJ}_\alpha(P) < \infty$ for some $\alpha > 1$, provided that $P$ and $Q$ have sufficiently many moments.